ausarion/A03/README.md

 To make and commit changes
-a.Click on the pencil icon in the upper right corner of the file view edit. b.Write a brief about yourself.
+a.Click on the pencil icon in the upper right corner of the file view edit. b.Write a brief message about yourself.
 Then write a commit message that describes the changes. c.Then click "Commit changes" button, changes will made in the readme-edits file, in this branch content will